Release the Kraken: Seattle unveils name for 32nd NHL franchise

 The 32nd NHL franchise will be called the Seattle Kraken, team owners announced Thursday morning.

-The team, led by majority owner David Bonderman, spent 18 months researching and considering more than 215,000 fan votes and 1,200 suggested team names.
+The professional hockey team, led by majority owner David Bonderman, spent 18 months researching and considering more than 215,000 fan votes and 1,200 suggested team names.

 “We know that the past few months have posed an unprecedented change in all our lives with many interesting moments,” said David Bonderman.
 “Through it all, we have been on a long journey to name our team and design the logo with input from our fans, our leadership team and partners.
 We already have strong ties to hockey with Ron Francis, our general manager, Tod Leiweke, our CEO, and the backgrounds of many of our senior team and ownership group.
 We have listened to our community and our fans to create a brand that is the image of who we want to be as an organization.”